The Project Terrapin Team

 John has worked with terrapins at Island Beach State Park and N. Sedge Island since 2002.
-He is science supervisor at the MATES School in Manahawkin, and directs terrapin research and the Barnegat Bay Student Grant Program.
+He is winding down his career as science supervisor at the MATES School in Manahawkin, and directs terrapin research and the Save Barnegat Bay Student Grant Program.
 John is working on diamondback terrapin conservation projects as well as mentoring undergraduate and graduate students on various projects related to terrapins, habitats, Climate Change and natural resources at Barnegat Bay, NJ.

 Ms. Mae Skrba

 Mae is a program and internship coordinator with NJ Fish and Wildlife at North Sedge Island.
 She is an instructor with the Marine Academy of Science and Technology (MAST) and a graduate of UNC Wilmington and earned a Masters at Stonybrook University.
 Mae serves as research coordinator at N. Sedge Island, which will focus on terrapin nest site assessments and mark and recapture of terrapins with the Sedge Island Marine Conservation Zone.
 Mae will supervisor and coordinate undergraduate interns throughout the summer months.
 Mae is a member of the Project Terrapin Steering Committee.